Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology

-\textbf{Blind search method for controller parameters:} As we state in Remark~\ref{alg_remark}, the parameter setting mechanism in~Sec.~\ref{sec_coupled_parameters_design} is neither sufficient nor necessary to guarantee the platoon string stability, and is rather a heuristic searching algorithm for possible solutions.
-If we do not use the above mechanism, i.e., we do not have any information or guidelines about how to design $ \alpha $ and $ b $, then a blind search method (i.e., guess the values of $ \alpha, b $ randomly and then tune them) can be adopted along with maybe many trials and errors.
+\textbf{Blind search method for controller parameters:} As we stated in Remark~\ref{alg_remark}, the parameter setting mechanism in~Sec.~\ref{sec_coupled_parameters_design} is neither sufficient nor necessary to guarantee the platoon string stability, and is rather a heuristic searching algorithm for possible solutions.
+If we do not use the above mechanism, i.e., we do not have any information or guidelines about how to design $ \alpha $ and $ b $, then a blind search method {proposed in the conference version~\cite{jiang_platooning} of this paper} (i.e., guess the values of $ \alpha, b $ randomly and then tune them) can be adopted along with maybe many trials and errors.

-The blind search method is a numerical analysis method (e.g., \textit{meshgrid} and \textit{surf} functions in MATLAB) to get the relationship among $ \left\|H(j \omega)\right\|_{\infty} $ and parameters $ \alpha, b $ in \eqref{string_stability_condition} To decide the relationship among $ \left\|H(j \omega)\right\|_{\infty} $ and parameters $ \alpha, b $, one solution is to use the command \textit{scatter3} in MATLAB to have a 4-D map which is not expressive to read.
-Instead, we choose to use commands \textit{meshgrid} and \textit{surf} to have 3-D maps which is more direct and expressive.
+The blind search method is a numerical analysis method (e.g., \textit{meshgrid} and \textit{surf} functions in MATLAB) to get the relationship among $ \left\|H(j \omega)\right\|_{\infty} $ and parameters $ \alpha, b $ in \eqref{string_stability_condition}.
+To decide the relationship among $ \left\|H(j \omega)\right\|_{\infty} $ and parameters $ \alpha, b $, one solution is to use the command \textit{scatter3} in MATLAB to have a 4-D map which is not expressive to read.
+Instead, we choose to use commands \textit{meshgrid} and \textit{surf} to have 3-D maps which are more direct and clearer.